 -n print line numbers for each input.
 This feature is only available if numbered prompts are in use. -0 also print outputs for each input. -р print classic '>>>' python prompts before each input.
 This is useful for making documentation, and in conjunction with -o, for producing doctest-ready output. -t print the 'translated' history, as IPython understands it.
-IPython fil- ters your input and converts it all into valid Python source before executing it (things like magics or aliases are turned into function calls, for example).
-With this option, you'll see the native his- tory instead of the user-entered version: '%cd /' will be seen as 'get_ipython().run_line_magic("cd", "/")' instead of '%cd /'. -f FILENAME FILENAME: instead of printing the output to the screen, redirect it to the given file.
-The file is always overwritten, though when it can , IPython asks for confirmation first.
-In particular, running the command 'history -f FILENAME' from the IPython Notebook interface will replace FILENAME even if it already exists without confirmation. a - [PATTERN [PATTERN ]] treat the arg as a glob pattern to search for in (full)
+IPython filters your input and converts it all into valid Python source before executing it (things like magics or aliases are turned into function calls, for example).
+With this option, you'll see the native history instead of the user-entered version: '%cd /' will be seen as 'get ipython().run line magic("cd", "/")' instead of '%cd /'.

+- -f FILENAME FILENAME: instead of printing the output to the screen, redirect it to the given file.
+The file is always overwritten, though when it can, IPython asks for confirmation first.
+In particular, running the command 'history -f FILENAME' from the IPython Notebook interface will replace FILENAME even if it already exists without confirmation. - -g <[PATTERN [PATTERN ...]]> treat the arg as a glob pattern to search for in (full) history.
--g <[PATTERN [PATTERN ...]]> treat the arg as a glob pattern to search for in (full) history.
 This includes the saved history (almost all commands ever written).
-The pattern may contain '?' to match one unknown charac- ter and '' to match any number of unknown characters.
-Use '%hist -g' to show full saved history (may be very long). -l <[LIMIT]> get the last n lines from all sessions.
-Specify n as a single arg, or the default is the last 10 lines. -u when searching history using -g, show only unique history.
+The pattern may contain '?' to match one unknown character and '\' to match any number of unknown characters.
+Use '%hist -g' to show full saved history (may be very long). - -l <[LIMIT]> get the last n lines from all sessions.
+Specify n as a single arg, or the default is the last 10 lines.

+-u

+when searching history using -g, show only unique history.